DC-Cheng/computer_vision/README.md

 [ Kernel processing ]
 1. to run gaussian filter in c/c++
 2. to run median filter in c/c++

+[ Qt-GUI ]
+0. SIGNAl, SLOTS, QWidget ...
+1. to vislulize your webcam image in a single button

 # Collection

 # TODO in Action items